tezzytezzy/food-bank-online-booking-system/docs/walkthrough_supabase_integration.md

 ### 7. Team Management
 -   From the Dashboard, click **"Manage Team"**.
--   Verify you can send invitations.
--   **Sign Out**: Click "Sign Out" in the header.
-You should be redirected to the auth page.
+-   Click **"+ Invite Member"**.
+-   Enter an email and select a role.
+-   Click **"Send Invitation"**.
+-   **Simulation**: An alert will appear with an **Invitation Link**.
+Copy this link.
+-   **Accept Invite**:
+    -   Paste the link into a new tab (or log out first).
+    -   You will see the invitation details.
+    -   Fill in the "Create Account" form.
+    -   Click **"Create Account & Join"**.
+    -   **Magic Link**: Supabase will send a confirmation email to the address you entered.
+    -   Since this is a real Supabase project, check the email inbox for the "Confirm your signup" link.
+    -   Clicking that link will confirm the account and log you in.
+-   **Verify Active Members**:
+    -   After the new user joins, refresh the "Manage Team" page.
+    -   The new member should now appear in the "Active Members" list.

 ## Notes
--   Since we don't have a full authentication flow yet, I've mocked the "Current Organization" logic to automatically create/use a default organization ("My Food Bank") when you perform actions.
+-   Since we don't have a full authentication flow yet, I've mocked the "Current Organisation" logic to automatically create/use a default organisation ("My Food Bank") when you perform actions.
 -   The "Delete" buttons on the dashboard will prompt for confirmation before deleting data from Supabase.